BetV3/fndDocs/docs/abstract/Overview.md

 ## DMZ

-The DMZ is a zone that you can send your data from the FARs during a production environment to add an extra layer of security to the data which you are sending It has two parts
+The DMZ is a zone that you can send your data from the FARs during a production environment to add an extra layer of security to the data which you send.
+It has two parts.

 ### RA
-The RA ensures that direct communication between external devices (like FARs) and the internal CA server is avoided, enhancing the security posture of the network.
+The RA (Registration authority) ensures that direct communication between external devices (like FARs) and the internal CA server is avoided, enhancing the security posture of the network.

 When a FAR is deployed and powered on, it initiates a certificate request using the Simple Certificate Enrollment Protocol (SCEP).
 The RA, residing in the DMZ, receives this request and forwards it to the internal CA server.​